Emiliano Buendía

 Emiliano Buendía Stati (born 25 December 1996) is an Argentine professional footballer who plays as an attacking midfielder or winger for club Aston Villa and the Argentina national team.

-Buendía's senior career began at Getafe with whom he spent four years, including a short spell with Spanish club Cultural Leonesa, before he moved to England, joining Norwich City in 2018 and Aston Villa in 2021.
+Buendía's senior career began at Spanish club Getafe with whom he spent four years, including a short spell with Cultural Leonesa, before he moved to England, joining Norwich City in 2018.
+His first season at Norwich saw the club achieve promotion to the Premier League.
+However, the next season saw them relegated back to the Championship.
+In his final season at Norwich, he won the EFL Championship Player of the Season award.

+Buendía transferred to Aston Villa in 2021.
+After falling out of favour by the end of the 2024–25 season, he re-emerged as a focal player in the 2025–26 season.
+In 2026, he won the Europa League, being named man of the match in the final.

 Club career

 Getafe

-Born in Mar del Plata, Argentina, Buendía started his career with Getafe.
+Born in Mar del Plata, Argentina, Buendía moved to Spain at the age of eleven to join the academy of Real Madrid.
+After two years, he moved to Getafe.
 On 30 March 2014, still a junior, he made his senior debut, starting for the reserves in a 2–1 away win against Puerta Bonita in the Segunda División B. He scored his first goal on 13 April, with the first of a 2–0 win away to Peña Sport.
 Buendía started the 2014–15 season still with the reserve team and in the third level, notably scoring twice in a 3–0 home win over Fuenlabrada.
 He played his first match as a professional on 5 December 2014, as a substitute for Ángel Lafita in a 3–0 home win against Eibar in the Copa del Rey.

 Buendía made his La Liga debut on 1 February 2015, coming on as a late substitute in a 1–0 away loss against Almería.
 He scored his first goal in the same competition on 27 September, with the second in a 3–0 home win against Levante.
 On 5 July 2016, despite suffering relegation with Getafe at the end of the 2015–16 La Liga season, Buendía signed a new five-year contract with the club.

+Loan to Cultural Leonesa

 On 27 July 2017, he was loaned to fellow second-tier club Cultural Leonesa, for one year.